thinktecture/relayserver/docs/glossary.md

 When you want to use the [Management API](#management-api) or the [Statistics API](#statistics-api), we suggest that you use your own existing OIDC-based Identity Provider and configure your clients and the APIs to use this.
+The demo service uses API keys authentication as an example.

 ## B